Task Management and Journaling

-You need only make a very brief account of your daily actions, including a few words that self-assess how well you’ve done at prioritizing your day and executing your plans.
-Kathleen Adam’s Journal to the Self (1990) is a good introduction to journaling.
-Combine GTD with some form of journaling, and you’ve got a powerful self-exploration and productivity system in one package.
-If you are willing to try experiments and to use digital devices in your journaling, you may enjoy the Quantified Self community, a global group of self-trackers who continually seek ways to get useful insights out of their personal life data.
+In a good task management system, you need only make a very brief account of your daily actions, including a few words that self-assess how well you’ve done at prioritizing your day and executing your plans.
+Combine your task system with some form of journaling, which we’ll discuss next, and you’ve got a powerful self-exploration and personal growth system as well.

-You can call your combined task management log and daily journal your “Actualizer”, or action realizer.
+You can call your digital and paper task management system your “Actualizer”, or action realizer.
 It’s a very simple system.
 Try to write an average of just ten sentences or sentence fragments a day in your Actualizer, each sentence describing when, what, and how you’ve done various projects during the day.
 This habit is the heart of journaling.
 The more you do it, the more foresighted you can become.

-Keep your Actualizer online, in a tool like Google Docs, in a few browser tabs you can quickly add to throughout the day.
+Keep your Actualizer in the cloud, in a tool like Google Drive, in a few browser tabs you can quickly add to throughout the day.
 We recommend you divide your Actualizer into the following five documents.
 The first three (Actualizers I-III), plus your online Calendar, should stay as open tabs in your browser that you use throughout your day.
 Here are the five documents we recommend:

 Actualizer I – Activity Log (Five Sections, Google Document): At the top of Actualizer I, keep a brief list of your top 1.
 Icons (inspirational sayings) then a few 2.
 Plans, Goals and Priorities, then a brief summary of your 3.
 Traits and Skills (self-assessed, or via tests like StrengthsFinder), then a short list of 4.
 Healthy Habits that you try to keep.
 You will see Sections 1-4 every time you open Actualizer I, and they will motivate you to do better.
 Don’t let these sections get too long.
 You don’t want to have to scroll down too far to get to Section 5.
 As they grow, move the long versions to a separate document.
 Section 5.
 Daily Activity Log and Journal, is the main section of Actualizer I. In this section, list out every day of the upcoming month in day/date/month format (e.g, Mon 1 Mar, then Tue 2 Mar) in bold.
 Under each day, in normal type, you will add your ten or more sentences a day.
 Put the times of starting and stopping important things as well.
 Feel free to write a little about how you feel throughout the day as well.
 If you are feeling low, cranky, or tired, note it, get up, take a break, and make a note of when you’re back, and if your mood or energy has improved.